cleeistaken/VcfVsanHclCooker/README.md

 ## Credits

-- Original PowerShell script by William Lam
+- Original concept by William Lam
-- Python conversion and SDDC Manager/VCF Installer integration added
+- Python implementation with SDDC Manager/VCF Installer integration

 ## License

-This tool is provided as-is for use in VMware environments.
+This project is licensed under the MIT License - see the LICENSE file for details.